M

 No, New Hampshire does not conform to federal bonus depreciation.
 Investors must follow the state's depreciation rules, requiring separate schedules for state and federal filings.

-Is there a bonus depreciation for real estate in New_Hampshire?
+Is there bonus depreciation for real estate in New Hampshire?

 This state does not conform to federal bonus depreciation rules.